SINHASantos/facil.io/docs/_SOURCE/0.7.x/fiobj_core.md

 The Sting in binary safe and might contain NUL bytes in the middle as well as a terminating NUL.

-If a a Number or a Float are passed to the function, they will be parsed as a *temporary*, thread-safe, String.
+If a Number or a Float is passed to the function, they will be parsed as a *temporary*, thread-safe, String.

 Numbers will be represented in base 10 numerical data.